skalawag/theguidetocuba.io/en/welcome_aboard/rack_and_roll.md

 ...
 ```

-To read more about Rack, visit their [home page](http://rack.github.io/).
+To read more about Rack, visit their home page: <http://rack.github.io/>.